 Rebecca is a former judge (Ky.
 Circuit Court 1987-1992) and founding member of JAMS (Judicial Arbitration and Mediation Services).
 She has been recognized by SuperLawyers and Best Lawyers in the field of ADR.
 She has consistently been ranked as one of the top 50 Best Neutrals in California, was named Mediator of the Year by the San Francisco Trial Lawyers Association, and identified as one of the top three mediators in the Bay Area.
-Rebecca has been named to the Board of Trustees of the Town School for Boys and the World Affairs Council of No. Ca. and the Foundation for Sustainable Rule of Law, and to the Advisory Board of the American Bar Association’s International Human Rights Center.
+Rebecca has been named to the Board of Trustees of the Town School for Boys, the World Affairs Council of No. Ca. and the Foundation for Sustainable Rule of Law, and to the Advisory Board of the American Bar Association’s International Human Rights Center.
 In addition, she serves on the Advisory Board of Facing History and Ourselves and the International Human Rights Center at UC Berkeley School of Law.
 Rebecca has served as an adjunct professor at UC Berkeley School of Law and lectures at Stanford University School of Law.
 Rebecca is a graduate of the University of Kentucky College of Law and holds a Master in Liberal Arts from Stanford University.

 The Honorable Harris Wofford